Interfaith Center Staff

 Cari and her husband, Josiah, met in seminary and now live in Mt.
 Airy with their two cats, Rev and Rabbi.
 In her free time she enjoys running, cooking, doing all kinds of outdoor activities, and seeing live music with family and friends.

 Our newest member, Andrew, grew up in Norwalk, Connecticut with his father, Jim, his mother, Marion, and his older sister, Caitlin.
 He graduated from the University of Notre Dame Law School this past May and received his undergraduate degree from the University of Pennsylvania in 2009.
 While at Penn, Andrew was the captain of the Sprint Football team in 2007 and 2008 and was a member of the Delta Kappa Epsilon fraternity.
-At Notre Dame, he was the president of Legal Voices for Children and Youth, and if there had been an election, he would have been voted the biggest Fighting Irish football fan since Rudy.
-Andrew lives in Graduate Hospital with his girlfriend, Nicole, and his dog, Bagheera, and he is extremely excited to begin his work with the Interfaith Center of Greater Philadelphia!
+At Notre Dame, he was the president of Legal Voices for Children and Youth and the biggest Fighting Irish football fan since Rudy.
+Andrew lives in Graduate Hospital with his girlfriend, Nicole, and his dog, Bagheera.

 Josh grew up in Indiana and Iowa before completing a Masters of Divinity [M.Div.] at Princeton Theological Seminary [NJ].
 He has served in the Presbyterian Church (USA) and United Church of Christ (UCC) in Philadelphia, Hawai’i, Mexico, and Michigan.
 Currently, he serves as pastor of the United Church of Christ in Warminster.
 He also holds a Bachelor of Arts in Theatre/Speech from Northwestern College (IA).
 Josh has worked with youth and young adult programs for 19 years in a variety of denominations, regionally, nationally, and in Latin America.
 He is also a trained actor and performs regularly with the dinner theatre company, Without a Cue Productions, LLC.
 He has developed theatre arts curriculum for use in worship, youth groups, Confirmation classes, and a variety of settings.
 He is honored to work with the Interfaith Center of Greater Philadelphia, encouraging youth, young adults, and religious leadership in their faith development, service, and partnerships to mentor and encourage younger generations to make a positive impact in the world.
 Josh also enjoys playing basketball, strumming on the guitar, traveling, learning language, or making strange and funny faces.
 He lives in the NW suburbs of Philadelphia with his wife, Maria.